 - Provide instruction on usage

-- Provide safety equipment (helmets and pads)
+- Provide ATV equipment for safety (helmets and pads)

 - Maintain equipment